tawnyalee/C769-ROM3/task2_ROM3.md

 ### A1: Problem Summary

 Summarize the IT problem.
 Provide context to understand the problem, e.g., details about the client and their situation.
+For example, are there multiple locations?
+What is the size of the company?
+What industry are they in?
+Explain how their problem is impacting daily operations.

 ### A2: IT Solution

 Summarize the solution and why the solution will fix the problem from A1.
+Be specific.
+Avoid phrases, such as "such as," "like," or "including," because it implies a partial list.
+Instead, tell the reader exactly what hardware and/or software is being implemented.
+Don't just state that you will upgrade the network.
+Give us enough detail in what you are implementing that someone could possibly generate a purchase order for all the hardware/software needed for the project based on your IT Solution alone.
+Use direct, declarative language.
+Avoid writing the 'we should do this' type of response.
+Instead, use language that makes it clear this is the solution, such as "We will be doing this."

 ### A3: Implementation Plan